idanlevin/signal-query/README.md

    ```

 ### Docker Usage
-> **Note**: By default the script will look in `/root/.config/` for the Signal database and key file, so by mounting the volume to this location you won't need to supply db and key paths.
+> **NOTE:** By default the script will look in `/root/.config/` for the Signal database and key file, so by mounting the volume to this location you won't need to supply db and key paths.

 - To run a single query and get the result to stdout (from MacOS/Linux):
     ```